SpyglassMC/Spyglass/packages/nbtdoc/README.md

 ## Languages

 - `nbtdoc` language that is associated with the `.nbtdoc` file extension.
+The implementation strictly follows the [NBTDoc Format][nbtdoc-format]

 ## AST Nodes